Mrs Daintry Ristic

 The midwife also works in partnership with other health and social care services to meet individual mothers’ needs, for example, teenage mothers, mothers who are socially excluded, disabled mothers and mothers from diverse ethnic

-The practice now have pharmacists and pharmacy technicians employed by the Powys teaching Health Board, working in the practice setting.
-These professionals support the work of the surgery in a number of ways including: undertake face to face reviews, medicines updates, changes and other associated pharmaceutical work.
+The practice have pharmacists working in the practice setting.
+These professionals support the work of the surgery in a number of ways including: undertaking face to face reviews, medicine updates, changes and other associated pharmaceutical work.

 Contact Numbers: Monday-Friday 9am-5pm: 01982 554360